Mold, Flintshire: 16th century onwards

 In the 1530s, the Tudor antiquarian John Leland noted the weekly market had been abandoned.
 By now Mold had two main streets, Streate Byle (Beili) and Streate Dadlede (Dadleu-dy), and about 40 houses making up the settlement.
 By the beginning of the 17th century, the population was rising with the development of the coal industry near the town.
 By the 1630s there were more than 120 houses and huts in the area.

-The government of Elizabeth I had established royal representatives (Justices of the Peace, Sheriffs, and Lords Lieutenant) in every county of Wales.
+The government of Elizabeth I had established royal representatives (justices of the peace, sheriffs, and lords lieutenant) in every county of Wales.
 Mold developed into the administrative centre for Flintshire.
 By the 1760s, the Quarter Sessions were based in the town; the county hall was established in 1833, and the county gaol in 1871.

 In 1833, workmen digging a Bronze Age mound at Bryn yr Ellyllon (Fairies' or Goblins' Hill) found a unique golden cape dating from 1900 to 1600 BCE.
 It weighs 560 g and was made from a single gold ingot about the size of a golf ball.
 It was broken when found and the fragments shared among the workmen, with the largest piece for Mr Langford, tenant of the field in which the mound stood.
 The find was recorded by the Vicar of Mold and came to the notice of the British Museum.
 In 1836 Langford sold his piece to the museum, which has since acquired most of the pieces, though it is said that some wives of the workmen sported new jewellery after the find.
 The restored cape now belongs to the British Museum.

 Mold hosted the National Eisteddfod in 1923, 1991 and 2007.
 There was an unofficial National Eisteddfod event in 1873.

 Mold was linked to Chester by the Mold Railway, with a large British Rail station and adjacent marshalling yards and engine sheds; however, the latter closed when Croes Newydd at Wrexham was opened, as did the station in 1962 in the Beeching cuts.
 However, the track survived until the mid-1980s to serve the Synthite chemical works.
 A Tesco supermarket was built on the station site in the 1990s.

+The former Black Lion pub on the High Street was tangentially involved in the Second World War's British intelligence operation known as "Operation Mincemeat".